Adding VMware VMs to GNS3 Topologies

 Click the Toolbar Device button again to collapse the group:

 Click the Add a Link button to start adding links to your topology.
 The mouse cursor will change to indicate that links can be added:

-Click on the VM device in your topology to display available interfaces.
-In this example Ethernet0 is available (this is device dependant):
+Click on the TinyCore-Local-VMware~1 virtual machine in your topology, to display its available interfaces.
+In this example Ethernet0 is available (the available interfaces will be device dependant):

 Click the interface and then select another device in the topology to connect the interface to.
-In this example Ethernet 0 on TinyCore-Local-VMware was selected and the link was joined to R1:
+In this example Ethernet 0 on TinyCore-Local-VMware was selected and the link was joined to the FastEthernet0/0 interface of R1: